 Marks and Spencer – Spend it well

 “Oh, f*ck you little bear”

 You know what it’s like.
-You elbow in on the merchandising model that John Lewis brings to a new peak every year, bolt it irresistibly onto an indelibly safe children’s property (screen Paddington had so far made it through 2017 unblemished…), and then become a tabloid story for all the sweary reasons.
+You elbow in on the merchandising model that John Lewis raises to a new peak every year, bolt it irresistibly onto an indelibly safe children’s property (screen Paddington had so far made it through 2017 unblemished…), and then become a tabloid story for all the sweary reasons.
 You could almost see the colour draining from the faces of the marketing team on the day this promo launched – like marmalade pouring into vats at Peruvian customs post-Brexit…

 Still, M&S can hardly bemoan that modegreen given the pun-ambiguity of their tagline.

 Brilliantly, no one ever thought the word in question was anything other than “thanks” and the furry furore failed to dent the saccharine, slapstick, and wholly obvious redemption the oblivious bear affords Mark Benton’s comedy thief.